Plant Covers for Winter

 To suspend the row cover above your plants, build a temporary or permanent framework for the row cover using flexible PVC pipes slid over pieces of rebar driven into the ground.
 Or, drape the blanket over short wire garden fencing.
 Using materials you have on hand is the secret to creating an inexpensive support system.

 When using a floating row cover, be sure to anchor the edges to exclude all cold air.
 Hold edges down with landscape pins, bricks, lumber or other available materials.
 Or bury edges in a shallow trench, anchoring them with soil.

 If you prefer to use sheets of plastic to cover your plants, you’ll need to provide ventilation by cutting slits in the plastic, rolling up the edges or removing the cover as temperatures rise.
 Heat can build up under plastic, killing or damaging the plants it’s supposed to be protecting.
 If you use black plastic as a temporary row cover, remove it when temperatures edge out of the danger zone so light can reach plants.

 You can also find winter plant covers specifically designed to slip over hanging baskets and container plantings.
 Drawstrings with cord locks allow you to cinch the cover closed.
 Like other frost blankets, these covers come in various sizes and thicknesses.

-Plant covers for winter prove invaluable on both ends of the growing season.
+Row covers for winter prove invaluable on both ends of the growing season.
 Use them in early spring to protect newly planted seedlings from late-season frosts or to give them a toasty mini-greenhouse atmosphere as they establish.
-In fall, draft frost blankets to get plants through an early cold snap or to create a frost-free growing environment to extend the garden season.
-Frost blankets are an excellent tool for growing a winter vegetable garden.
+Use them in summer to protect plants from insect pests.
+And in fall, use floating row covers to get plants through an early cold snap or to create a frost-free growing environment to extend the garden season.